bethinkpl/bit-docs/laravel.md

 ### Intermediate aka _Beta users can use my TODO app_
 **Prerequisite knowledge:** cookies, session, authorization
-* I can use artisian CLI for DB migration and code generation
+* I can use Artisan CLI for DB migration and code generation
 * I can set data in users session
 * I can introduce Authorization to my application - only logged in users can see the content
 * I can set Eloquest relations to fetch related data from DB